 If this is not feasible, then I would suggest looking into WordPress themes such as ProPhotoThemes or Photocrati.
 For a decent theme, you can expect to spend anywhere from $200 to $800, and it will require you to have a bit of technical knowledge to get it up and running, and then you’ll have to get “under the hood” and tinker with it to perfect it.

-Have the best photography website possible
+How to create the best photography website ever

 I have developed 13 basic principles for creating the best photography website that will “woo” new visitors, develop a deeper connection and convert visitors into potential clients: